 Its formula includes two active ingredients:

-- Chloramphenicol (Levomycetin) – a broad-spectrum antibiotic that eliminates bacteria
+- Chloramphenicol (Levomycetin) – a broad-spectrum product that eliminates bacteria

 - Methyluracil – stimulates tissue regeneration and boosts local immune response

-This combination makes Levomekol highly effective for both infection control and wound healing.
-It’s widely used in dermatology, surgery, and for treating everyday injuries.
+This combination makes Levomekol highly effective for both irritation control and wound recovery.
+It’s widely used in dermatology, surgery, and for supporting everyday injuries.

-Levomekol can be used together with antiseptics (like Furacilin beforehand) or on its own.
-Avoid use if you are sensitive to any of its ingredients or if long-term treatment is needed without medical advice.
+Levomekol can be used together with cleansing products (like Furacilin beforehand) or on its own.
+Avoid use if you are sensitive to any of its ingredients or if long-term support is needed without professional advice.

 Please Chat with us or send us a message on WhatsApp